temporalio/cloud-samples-go/demo/README.md

 Cloud Operations Workflows in Action

 ## Step 1
-Generate an apikey by either visiting the (Cloud UI)[https://cloud.temporal.io/settings/api-keys] or using (tcld)[https://github.com/temporalio/tcld#creating-an-api-key].
+Generate an apikey by either visiting the [Cloud UI](https://cloud.temporal.io/settings/api-keys) or using [tcld](https://github.com/temporalio/tcld#creating-an-api-key).

 ## Step 2
 Start the demo worker with the APIKey